fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 We need an expression language that is flexible enough to cover all possible use cases, without having to change Flux source code for each new use case.

-An alternative that have been considered was to use `CUE` instead of `CEL`.
+An alternative that has been considered was to use `CUE` instead of `CEL`.
 `CUE` lang is a more powerful expression language, but given the fact that Kubernetes makes use of `CEL` for CRD validation and admission control, we have decided to also use `CEL` in Flux in order to be consistent with